Tangrams for kids: A learning tool for building STEM skills

 Read more and try out this online game by the National Council of Teachers of Mathematics.

-My opens in a new windowthis article I recommend a number of STEM books and learning resources for kids, including some free ones.
+Interested in learning more about activities that boost STEM skills?
+In this article I recommend a number of STEM books and learning resources for kids, including some free ones.

-And if you’re specifically interested in structured block play, check out my article, “Can Lego bricks and other construction toys boost your child’s STEM skills?”
+In addition, to read about the many benefits of construction play, see my article, “The benefits of toy blocks.”
+If you’re specifically interested in structured block play, check out my article, “Can Lego bricks and other construction toys boost your child’s STEM skills?”

 References: Tangrams for kids